kyleolivo/kyleolivo.github.io/_posts/2016-08-15-containers-how-do-they-work.md

 this article to describe exactly how these images are built, but you can see how the LXC images are created by looking at the [LXC github repository](https://github.com/lxc/lxc/tree/master/templates).
 Namespaces, cgroups, and images thus provide the three major building blocks that make containers work.
 The last remaining technology is the set of user tools that allow you to seamlessly manipulate these concepts and create your own environments inside of a container.
-In the next post, I'll go into some detail on how you can use LXC to create your own environments.
+In the next post, I'll go into some detail on how you can use LXC to accomplish this.